To save you some time:

 Font licensing — let’s clear up the confusion

-On a regular monthly basis we answer hundreds of questions regarding licensing for free, off-the-shelf and custom fonts.
-From queries like “Can I use this typeface for my logo?” to “Can I modify the letter forms of a font?” the community points to a general head-scratcher that needs additional explanation.
+On a regular monthly basis, we answer hundreds of questions regarding Fontfabric Licensing: for free, off-the-shelf, custom fonts and a ton of intermingled typography services cases .
+From queries like “Can I use this typeface for my logo?” to “Can I modify the letterforms of a font?” the community points to a general head-scratcher that needs additional explanation.

 In our 12 years of experience in the type world, at Fontfabric we witnessed how the question of legality around typefaces makes and breaks both professional and personal projects.
 As a type foundry, we’re involved in daily struggles around proper font licensing and strive to translate the legal terms in a comprehensive language, so we help people like you make an informed decision.